gobysec/GobyExtension/README.md

  - **Extension development** Contains various extension development processes, such as testing, packaging and publishing etc.
  - **Extension functions** We disassembled goby’s API into several parts to help you get the development details for each scene.
  - **Example Includes** code example and guide.
 Detailing specific API usage.
- - **Appendix Including** the details of goby API, contributors and other extra information.
+ - **Appendix Includes** the details of goby API, contributors and other related information.

 # Get started

 ## Your first extension

-In this section, you will learn some basic concepts.Please install the [Debug](https://api.gobies.org/api/plugin-download/version_hash/785a27e6263d88bf12a947c6b4c135ae)extension of goby first .
+In this section, you will learn some basic concepts.Please install the [Debug](https://api.gobies.org/api/plugin-download/version_hash/785a27e6263d88bf12a947c6b4c135ae) extension of goby first .
 After that, you need to download a project from (helloWorld).
 Unzip it under directory goby/extensions then start goby.

 Click "Start scan", you will find a hello button at the top of the pop-up window, click the button, if another pop-up windows with [(helloWorld)](https://gobies.org/helloWorld.zip) appears.
 Congratulations!
 You have finished this Step.